 Coating seeds with an insecticide in combination with one or more fungicides prior to planting is a common practice.
 With the seed treatments currently available, canola seedlings are protected from flea beetles as soon as the plants emerge.
 Registered seed treatments must be applied by commercial seed treaters with appropriate licensing and facilities.

 The seed treatments currently available for control of flea beetles in canola come with the insecticide at either a lower or high rate.
 The high rate is more expensive than the lower rate, but has an extended period of protection from flea beetles relative to the lower rate.
 These insecticides are systemic within the plant, and the flea beetles must feed on the plant material to receive a lethal dose.
+This means some damage can occur to the plants as the insecticide is ingested.

 A post-emergent insecticide application may be required to protect seedlings which are not grown with a seed treatment or are exposed to severe or prolonged periods of intense attack.